-Apart from a brief spell of wintry showers 10 days ago, the weather is extraordinarily mild, but I write this in fear and trepidation…..after my previous comments about the very dry year we have had, the weather has reverted to mean, and we’re on track for well over 200 mm of rain in December, with only 2 dry days so far.
+Apart from a brief spell of wintry showers 10 days ago, the weather is extraordinarily mild, but I write this in fear and trepidation.
+After my previous comments about the very dry year we have had, the weather has reverted to mean, and we’re on track for well over 200 mm of rain in December, with only 2 dry days so far.
 No doubt the list of unseasonal blooms in the garden at the moment will prompt another switch to typical wintry weather and we’ll end up snowed in through January.
-But for now the sight and smell of Daphne Bholua ‘Jacqueline Postill’ flowers, first Snowdrops, Hamamelis ‘Vesna’ and ‘Robert’ are a real lift with so many grey days and such little sunshine.
+But for now the sight and smell of Daphne Bholua ‘Jacqueline Postill’ flowers, the first snowdrops, and the spidery blooms of Hamamelis ‘Vesna’ and ‘Robert’ are a real lift with so many grey days and such little sunshine.

 The unseasonal blooms of Brunnera, Hydrangea and Deutzia are however more an indication of how confused the plant world has also been by the current year’s weather patterns.

-And with all this climatic change impinging dramatically on our plant life, I read in “The Garden ….
-January 2012” that in 2 year’s time there will be no UK University courses available in Botany.
-Although there are going to be some available in ‘Plant Sciences’ at 7 UK universities with links to other biological areas of interest, I do wonder whether this reflects Urban Britain’s increasingly worrying divorce from the Natural World which unfortunately we all do inhabit, even if it affects a bit more those choosing to live in remote locations as we do.
-By contrast I discovered from the Guardian’s 2010 University guide that there are 79 UK Universities which currently offer courses in the Nationally Vital and Economically Significant Subject of …………
+And with all this climatic change impinging dramatically on our plant life, I read in “The Garden, January 2012” that in two years’ time there will be no UK University courses available in Botany.
+Although there are going to be some available in ‘Plant Sciences’ at 7 UK universities with links to other biological areas of interest, I do wonder whether this reflects urban Britain’s increasingly worrying divorce from the natural world which unfortunately we all do inhabit.
+By contrast I discovered from the Guardian’s 2010 University guide that there are 79 UK Universities which currently offer courses in the Nationally Vital and Economically Significant Subject of:

 Media studies, communications and librarianship.

-Finally, for Christmas Fiona gave me a couple of interesting books.
+Finally, for Christmas, Fiona gave me a couple of interesting books.
 The first is a locally written book by Alan and Sally Leech on the history of the properties of 2 upland areas of our neighbouring county of Ceredigion (Cardiganshire).
-“Struggle For Survival In The Cardiganshire Hills – Story of the settlement of the mountains of Llanfair and Llandewi”.
+“Struggle For Survival In The Cardiganshire Hills – Story of the settlement of the mountains of Llanfair and Llanddewi”.

 The point that really hit me on flicking through its carefully compiled records and images is just how many of the stone cottages where families eked out a subsistence existence during the 1800’s and early 1900’s are now steadily collapsing piles of moss-covered stones.
-But the book also records the fact that the survivors who include several families who have lived and farmed these hills for generations, truly love these lands – hard though the existence sometimes is.
-During the winter months here, I echo these thoughts of being privileged to inhabit and be custodians for this place.
-It is the relative hardships we endure at this time of the year which heighten the joys of the other seasons living on the edge.
-Oh, and as a further bizarre link, the Leechs bought Tan Yr Esgair from my father several years ago, and we then discovered when we purchased our great 4×4 Skoda Octavia estate in Llandysul 3 years ago that the previous owners had also been the Leechs….
+The book also records the fact that the survivors, which includes several families who have lived and farmed these hills for generations, truly love these lands – hard though the existence sometimes is.
+During the winter months here, I echo their thoughts, of being privileged to inhabit and be custodians of this place.
+It is the relative hardships we endure at this time of the year which heighten the joys of the other seasons, living on the edge.
+Oh, and as a further bizarre link, the Leechs bought Tan Yr Esgair from my father several years ago, and we then discovered when we purchased our great 4×4 Skoda Octavia estate in Llandysul 3 years ago that the previous owners had also been the Leechs.

 The second book which I only opened yesterday after the tumult of family visits over Christmas was subsiding a bit, was the one shown below.